PBfit vs PB2: Tie Breaking Key Difference Makes One Healthier

 As for the macros and nutritional information, one serving (2 tbsp) of Jif creamy peanut butter has very similar net carbs (6g), protein (7g), and fiber (2g) per serving in comparison to the peanut butter powder options we’ve covered.

-Therefore, many people wondering how to get skinny fast or following trending diets may want to try these or other peanut butter powders to drastically decrease their calorie and fat intake while still getting to enjoy the great taste.
+Therefore, many people figuring out ways to get skinny fast or following trending diets may want to try these or other peanut butter powders to drastically decrease their calorie and fat intake while still getting to enjoy the great taste.

 Those on carb restricting diets such as the keto low carb diet might be glad to hear that both peanut butter and the powdered versions are all safe to eat and reasonably low in carbs–as long as they limit themselves to one serving.
 Individuals who are bulking or on powerlifting programs are likely more focused on the protein content and worried that peanut butter alternatives or powders won’t offer as much as real peanut butter.